Aquifex pyrophilus

-Name meaning
+Etymology

 Aquifex pyrophilus has a name that references its respiration and its habitat.
 The name "Aquifex" means "water-maker" in Latin.
 The name was assigned to A. pyrophilus because it typically uses oxygen as its respiration and water as a byproduct.
 The name "Pyrophilus" can be broken down into "Pyro" and "Philus".
 "Pyro" is Latin for fire, heat, or high temperature and "Philus" is a Latin word for "loving".
 Therefore the term "pyrophilus" can be interpreted as "heat loving" which refers to the habitat A. pyrophilus is typically found in.

 Habitat

 The genus Aquifex is a contains some of the most thermophilic bacterium of all known bacteria.
 A. pyrophilus is an aquatic microbe that is typically found near underwater volcanoes, marine hydrothermal vents, and/or hot springs where temperatures are extremely high and pressure can be immense.
 A. pyrophilus has shown resistance to ultraviolet light and ionizing radiation.
 The Aquifex genus is rather intolerable to oxygen therefore it is only found in low-oxygenated environments.
 Despite this, Aquifex remains one of only aerobic bacterial hyperthermophiles known.
 Oxygen is limited near these hydrothermal vents and underwater volcanos because of the extremely high temperature and reducing power of volcanic gases like H2S.
 A. pyrophilus thrives where the oxic and anoxic zones meet in these environments because of the high availability of hydrogen and thiosulfate.

 Aquifex pyrophilus was discovered at Kolbeinsey Ridge, North of Iceland by Robert Huber and Karl Stetter in 1992.
-In Huber's and Stetter's first analysis of the bacteria, they found that A. pyrophilus had an optimum pH of 6.8 but ranged anywhere between 5.4 and 7.5, grew at temperatures ranging from 67°C to 95°C with an optimum at 85°C, and had optimal growth with a NaCl concentration of 3% (range of 1-5%).
+In Huber's and Stetter's first analysis of the bacteria, they found that A. pyrophilus had an optimum pH of 6.8 but ranged anywhere between 5.4 and 7.5, grew at temperatures ranging from 67 °C to 95 °C with an optimum at 85 °C, and had optimal growth with a NaCl concentration of 3% (range of 1-5%).

 A. pyrophilus is 2 to 6 micrometers long and has a diameter of around half a micrometer.
 It has eight polytrichously inserted flagella making it motile.
 A. pyrophilus can grow singly, in pairs, and/or form large cell conglomerations, comprising up to 100 individual cells.